 1. Purchase a customized ornament at the Santa Claus Christmas Store – This Christmas Store has EVERYTHING – including a bakery & coffee shop!
 I picked up a cute white ceramic tree with lights and a giant cookie!
 (Cost: whatever you spend, the cookie was about $3)

-2. See live reindeer at Santa’s Toys – Santa’s Toys is right next to the Christmas store and they have different events throughout the holiday season including LIVE reindeer as well as toy drives.
+2. Live reindeer at Santa’s Toys – Santa’s Toys is right next to the Christmas store and they have different events throughout the holiday season including LIVE reindeer as well as toy drives where you can help out those in need during the holidays.
 (Cost: FREE)

-3. Have breakfast with Santa at this Historic Santa Claus Campground – this was offered another weekend before we were in town and is an annual event.
-I’m putting it on my list for next year because the campground has a giant Saint Bernard pup that greets all it’s visitors!
+3. Breakfast with Santa at this Historic Santa Claus Campground – this annual event is held every December.
+I’m putting it on my list for next year because the RV park has a giant Saint Bernard pup that greets all it’s visitors!
 (Cost: not available at this time)

 5. Play games and have pizza at Frosty’s Fun Center & Arcade – located across the parking lot from Santa’s Lodge, Frosty’s is an arcade and pizza parlor.
-They also have a putt putt course in the summer months.
-They actually have a really big menu with breakfast, lunch, dinner and dessert offerings.
+They also have a mini-golf course in the summer months.
+They have a really big menu with breakfast, lunch, dinner and dessert offerings (ice cream!).
 (Cost: depends on your purchase)

-6. Write a letter to Santa at the Santa Claus Museum – this is so fun!
-The Santa Claus Museum has the first original post office for Santa Claus, Indiana.
-You can go inside and write a letter to Santa and pop it in the mail.
-Then be sure to ring the bells so the elves know to get your letter.
+6. Write a letter to Santa at the Santa Claus Museum – The Santa Claus Museum has the first original post office for Santa Claus, Indiana.
+Go inside and write a letter to Santa and pop it in the mail.
+Be sure to ring the bells so the elves know to get your letter!
 Then you – or your recipient – will get a real letter from Santa for Christmas!
 While there, you can visit the Santa Claus Museum as well!
 (FREE!
 Donations appreciated)

 8. Roast Chestnuts on an Open Fire – this is a real thing!
 Santa’s Candy Castle is bringing this tradition back by roasting those chestnuts.
 They have a big campfire in the back and tell the story of the tradition!
 Stick around and you get to try them for yourself!
 Chestnuts are pretty sweet – who knew?!
 (FREE!)